elizabeth-poggie/elizabeth-poggie/_content/notes/10-W24-intro-to-programming.md

 # Initialization

-- The length of the array is established when the array is created and it cannot be changed.
-- All the elements of an array must be of the same type.
+The length of the array is established when the array is created and it cannot be changed.
+All the elements of an array must be of the same type.
+For Example:

 ```cs
 // Declaring and initializing an integer array named 'ids'